 Two options.
 One decision.

 On one side, the traditional static caravan.
-Compact, cosy, familiar.
-Perfect for beach weekends and exploring Snowdonia.
+Compact, cosy and familiar.
+Designed for relaxed coastal breaks, easy ownership, and making the most of weekends exploring beaches and Snowdonia.

 On the other, the holiday lodge.
-Wide, timber-clad, imposing.
+Larger, timber-clad and more permanent in feel.
 More like a bungalow than a caravan.

-This is a big decision.
+It’s a big decision.
 You want to know your money is going into the right asset.
-You want a choice that suits your lifestyle for the next decade or more.
+You want something that fits your lifestyle—not just this year, but for many years to come.

 Important: A holiday lodge is not the same as a residential park home.
 Even if a lodge is built to residential specification, if it sits on a holiday park like Gwynedd, you cannot live in it full-time.
 It is for leisure use only.